Medical Professionals Are Investing In Multifamily Properties.

 1. Build wealth by paying off debt and generating income from real estate

 Most healthcare workers are heavily indebted; even just a few years ago, the typical medical school debt was already close to $200,000.
-So even if you are generating six figures, devoting a percentage of the Doctors salary to paying off that debt would drastically restrict your lifestyle and the money required to run the practice.
+So even if you are generating six figures, devoting a percentage of the doctor salary to paying off that debt would drastically restrict your lifestyle and the money required to run the practice.

 Medical practice differs from any other business because it depends on cash flow.
 Cash flow from renting real estate will help to grow practice and industry, whether Doctors want to upgrade the waiting area, lease a better office space, or buy cutting-edge equipment.